-Each individual on the team must complete a self and peer evaluation and submit them to the Eco-E Project Coordinator by the last day of classes in Spring Quarter.
+Each individual on the team must complete self and peer evaluations and submit them to the Eco-E Project Coordinator by the last day of instruction for Fall Quarter.
+Results will be shared with the faculty advisors.
 This form will be provided to students via Canvas.